jdnav/veterinary-appointments/README.md

 ## Project info

 This project simulates a veterinary patients list.
+You can add, list and remove appointments.

 ## Technological scope

-React: Components, Hooks, Redux, Context and Classes.
+React: Classes and Stateless Functional Components.

 ## General info